Anaflavia28/myrceugenia_SDM/README.md

 Spatial adjustments and maps were prepared in QGIS 3.28.7.

 ## Data availability
-Raw datasets (occurrence records and PCA results) are available in Dryad: DOI [10.5061/dryad.jm63xsjpw].
-All analysis scripts are provided here in this repository.
+All analysis scripts are provided here in this repository, but if you have any questions, please contact afaugustin@gmail.com.

-## Contact
-Any questions, please contact afaugustin@gmail.com